 Good grief.

-Let me also say a word to the leadership of the Democratic Party.
+I will also say a word to the leadership of the Democratic Party.

-And that is that is that the Democratic Party is going to have to make a very, very profound and important decision.
+It is that the Democratic Party is going to have to make a very, very profound and important decision.

 It can do the right thing and open its doors and welcome into the party people who are prepared to fight for real economic and social change.

-That is the Democratic Party I want to see, bringing in people who are willing to take on Wall Street.
+That is the Democratic Party I want to see bringing in people who are willing to take on Wall Street.

 So I say to the leadership of the Democratic Party, open the doors, let the people in.

-All right, one of two big stories we're following today.
+All right, one of two big stories we're following today, the deepening divide within the Democratic ranks.

-And you have this deepening divide now, a crack up that's occurring within the Democratic Party.
+And you have this deepening divide now, a crackup that's occurring within the Democratic Party.

 We saw it on display not only last night, but last Saturday in Nevada.